 This question will be dealt with in section 3.5.
 However, it is worth highlighting some types of action which are not carried out by IRIS but which do exist in other European networks, merely to place them on the 'agenda' for consideration of what services or activities IRIS might provide if it enters a second phase:-

 EUROTECNET:-

-- establishment of European training consortia, involving SMEs, larger enterprises and vocational training systems. - setting up of a clearing house to facilitate the exchange of teaching materials - linking projects with experts who are carrying out research facilitating partnerships between training providers (in the case of COMETT, institutions of higher education and employers).
+- establishment of European training consortia, involving SMEs, larger enterprises and vocational training systems. - setting up of a clearing house to facilitate the exchange of teaching materials - linking projects with experts who are carrying out research

 COMETT:-